-- 2.3.1 When a ship is constructed under the supervision of TL, the Society carries out surveys, attends tests and trials stated in its rules. - TL verifies that the work is carried out in compliance with the applicable rules and standards. - 2.3.2 The survey at the clients sites may consist of a combination of visual inspections, tests, measurements and review of records. - 2.3.3 Welding of hull structures, machinery installations and equipment is to be carried out by approved welders, with approved welding consumables. - 2.3.4 Where specified by the rules, tests are to be carried out in the presence of TL surveyor.
+- 2.3.2 The survey at the clients sites may consist of a combination of visual inspections, tests, measurements and review of records. - 2.3.3 Welding of hull structures, machinery installations and equipment is to be carried out by approved welders, with approved welding consumables. - 2.3.4 Where specified by the rules, tests are to be carried out in the presence of TL surveyor.